Queen Concertography 1992-2012

 Part two: Queen, with guest vocalists

 The concert was broadcast live on TV to over one billion people worldwide.
-Selected tracks from part one were later released on a double video, while (almost) all of part two was released on the same video and later DVD.
-'Somebody To Love' with George Michael was released as the lead track on the 'Five Live EP', reaching no 1 in the charts, and later appeared on 'Greatest Hits III' and 'Greatest Flix III'.
+The concert has been released three times, as a double video in 1992, a double DVD in 2002, and as a triple DVD or Blu-ray in 2013, and full details can be found on the 'Freddie Mercury Tribute Concert' video page.
+The 2002 and 2013 releases include rehearsal footage of three tracks, namely 'Under Pressure', 'These Are The Days Of Our Lives' and 'Somebody To Love'.
+The live version of 'Somebody To Love' with George Michael was released as the lead track on the 'Five Live EP', reaching no 1 in the charts, and later appeared on 'Greatest Hits III' and 'Greatest Flix III'.
 Footage of 'Under Pressure' was used as the video for the 'Rah' remix of the track, while Extreme's version of 'Love Of My Life' was later released in a modified form as the B-side to their 'Song For Love' single, 'Now I'm Here' appeared as the B-Side to the Def Leppard single 'Tonight', and 'All The Young Dudes' appeared on Mick Ronson's posthumous 1994 album 'Heaven & Hull'.
-The DVD included rehearsal footage of three tracks, namely 'Under Pressure', 'These Are The Days Of Our Lives' and 'Somebody To Love'.
+Both 'All The Young Dudes' and 'Heroes' were later included on the soundtrack to the 'Beside Bowie' documentary film, with some footage in the film itself, and a short edit of 'All The Young Dudes' appearing on the main menu.
+The second part of the show (Queen with guests) was streamed live on Youtube on 20 April 2022, to mark the 30th anniversary of the concert, and to raise funds for the Mercury Phoenix Trust.

 1. 20 April 1992 - Wembley Stadium, London, England